-Seattle Mayor Jenny Durkan signs agreement with city-worker unions to counteract Supreme Court’s dues ruling
+Seattle Mayor Jenny Durkan signs deal with city unions to counteract Supreme Court’s fees ruling

 Seattle Mayor Jenny Durkan signed an agreement with a coalition of city unions Tuesday meant to counteract the U.S. Supreme Court’s Janus decision.

-In that decision last June, the court ruled public-sector workers, such as Seattle employees, can no longer be required to pay dues to unions for collective bargaining.
+In that decision last June, the court ruled public-sector workers, such as Seattle employees, can no longer be required to pay fees to unions collective bargaining.

 Calling the case part of a “continued assault” on worker rights and organized labor, the mayor at a City Hall news conference said Seattle’s new agreement will “make sure workers are protected.”

-In the memorandum of understanding with more than 20 unions, including those representing office workers, electrical workers, plumbers and police officers, the city has agreed to deduct union dues from the paychecks of employees who authorize such deductions.
+In the memorandum of understanding with more than a dozen unions, including those representing office workers, electrical workers, plumbers and police officers, the city has agreed to deduct union dues from the paychecks of employees who authorize such deductions.

 In return, the unions have agreed to hold the city harmless from lawsuits related to the deductions.